-- Mississippi resident medical cannabis patients (“resident cardholders”) are subject to daily limits.
-The Act creates a measuring standard called the Mississippi Medical Cannabis Equivalency Unit (“MMCEU”) to establish those limits.
+- Mississippi resident medical cannabis patients (“resident cardholders”) are subject to daily limits of medical cannabis use.
+The Act creates a measuring standard called the Mississippi Medical Cannabis Equivalency Unit (“MMCEU”) to establish those limits of medical use.
 One MMCEU is equivalent to three and one-half grams of medical cannabis flower, one gram of medical cannabis concentrate, or 100 milligrams of THC in an infused product.

 - A resident cardholder may purchase no more than six MMCEUs in one week from any dispensary and no more than 24 MMCEUs within 30 days from any dispensary.
 The overall possession limit for resident cardholders is 28 MMCEUs in 30 days from any dispensary.

-- The Act prohibits medical cannabis establishments from selling flower with a potency exceeding 30% total THC.
+- The Act prohibits medical cannabis establishments from selling flowers with a potency exceeding 30% total THC.

 - Banking regulations

-- To facilitate access to banking for licensed medical cannabis establishments, the Act holds harmless under state law or regulation any bank that provides any services to any medical cannabis licensee in the state, if the bank provides those services to any other business.
-Banks may provide financial services to licensed medical cannabis establishment and invest any income from providing financial services to licensed medical cannabis establishments.
+- To facilitate access to banking for licensed medical cannabis establishments, the Act holds harmless under Mississippi legislature any bank that provides many services to any medical cannabis licensee in the state, if the bank provides those services to any other business.
+Banks may provide financial services to licensed medical cannabis establishments and invest any income from providing financial services to licensed medical cannabis establishments.